 - Listening, reading, speaking, writing, and viewing tasks

 - Vocabulary and character test

 - Daily routine picture book

-- Role Play
+- Role play

-- Oral Presentation
+- Oral presentation

-Students can elect to study Chinese in Year 9.
+Students will study Chinese in Year 9.
 Students may choose to continue to study Chinese in Year 10, 11 and 12.